Forbes

 AI systems, especially agentic AI that needs to observe events and take action across multiple applications, depend on reliable, governed connections between systems.
 Enterprise integration provides that foundation, letting AI agents access the right data and coordinate actions safely within established business rules.

-It's a cross-functional team that sets standards, provides shared tools, and governs integration practices across an organization, enabling different teams to build integrations consistently rather than everyone reinventing their own approach.
+It's a cross-functional team that sets standards, provides shared tools, and governs integration practices across a company, enabling different teams to build integrations consistently rather than everyone reinventing their own approach.

-Without one, organizations typically end up with inconsistent data, manual workarounds at process handoffs, limited visibility across operations, and a harder time scaling automation or analytics initiatives reliably.
+Without one, companies usually end up with inconsistent data, manual workarounds at process handoffs, limited visibility across operations, and a harder time scaling automation or analytics initiatives reliably.

 Turn this insight into your next move.